Home Care Instructions

 After Prosthodontic Reconstruction

 Remember that it will take time to adjust to the feel of your new bite.
 When the bite is altered or the position of the teeth is changed, it takes several days for the brain to recognize the new position of your teeth or their thickness as normal.
-Most people get used to the changes in a few days or weeks, but if you feel more “fine-tuning” is needed, call our office at Colorado Springs Office Phone Number 719-599-0670 so we can schedule an adjustment appointment.
+Most people get used to the changes in a few days or weeks, but if you feel more “fine-tuning” is needed, call our office at Pickle Prosthodontics Phone Number 719-599-0670 so we can schedule an adjustment appointment.
 It is normal to experience some hot and cold sensitivity.
 The teeth require some time to heal after removal of tooth structure and will be sensitive in the interim.
 Your gums may also be sore for a few days.
 Warm baking soda rinses (a teaspoon of baking soda in a cup of warm water) three times a day will reduce sensitivity and swelling.
 A mild pain medication (one tablet of Tylenol or Ibuprofen (Motrin) every 3-4 hours) should ease any residual discomfort.
 Don’t be concerned if your speech is affected for the first few days.
 You’ll quickly adapt and be speaking normally.
 You may notice increased salivation.
 This is because your brain is responding to the new size and shape of your teeth.
 This should subside to normal in about a week or two.
 Daily home care is a must for your new dental work.
 Daily plaque removal is critical for the long-term success of your new teeth, as are regular cleaning appointments.
 Any food that can crack, chip or damage a natural tooth can do the same to your new teeth.
 Avoid hard foods and substances (such as beer nuts, peanut brittle, ice, fingernails, or pencils) and sticky candies.
 Smoking will stain your new teeth.
 Minimize or avoid foods that may stain such as coffee, red wine, tea and some berries.
 If you engage in sports let us know so we can make a custom mouthguard.
 Please wear the night guard if we have provided one for you as a preventive measure.
 Adjusting to the look and feel of your new smile will take time.
 If you have any concerns, please let us know.
 We always welcome your questions.

 After Crown and Bridge Appointments

 Crowns and bridges usually take two or more appointments to complete.
 In the first visit, the teeth are prepared and molds of the mouth are made.
 Temporary crowns or bridges are placed to protect the teeth while the custom restoration is being made.
 Since the teeth will be anesthetized, the tongue, lips, and roof of the mouth may be numb.
 Please refrain from eating and drinking hot beverages until the numbness is completely worn off.
 Occasionally a temporary crown may come off.
-Call us at Colorado Springs Office Phone Number 719-599-0670 if this happens and bring the temporary crown with you so we can re-cement it.
+Call us at Pickle Prosthodontics Phone Number 719-599-0670 if this happens and bring the temporary crown with you so we can re-cement it.
 It is very important for the temporary to stay in place, as it will prevent other teeth from moving and compromising the fit of your final restoration.
 To keep your temporaries in place, avoid eating sticky foods (gum), hard foods, and if possible, chew on the opposite side of your mouth.
 It is important to brush normally, but floss carefully and don’t pull up on the floss which may dislodge the temporary crown but pull the floss out from the side of the temporary crown.
 It is normal to experience some temperature and pressure sensitivity after each appointment.
 The sensitivity should subside a few weeks after the placement of the final restoration.
 Mild pain medications may also be used as directed by our office.
-If your bite feels uneven, or if you have any other questions or concerns, please call our office Colorado Springs Office Phone Number 719-599-0670.
+If your bite feels uneven, or if you have any other questions or concerns, please call our office Pickle Prosthodontics Phone Number 719-599-0670.

 After Tooth Extraction

 After tooth extraction, it’s important for a blood clot to form to stop the bleeding and begin the healing process.
 That’s why we ask you to bite on a gauze pad for 30-45 minutes after the appointment.
 If the bleeding or oozing still persists, place another WET gauze pad and bite firmly for another 30 minutes.
 You may have to do this several times.
 After the blood clot forms, it is important not to disturb or dislodge the clot as it aids healing.
 Do not rinse vigorously, suck on straws, smoke, drink alcohol or brush teeth next to the extraction site for 72 hours.
 These activities will dislodge or dissolve the clot and retard the healing process.
 Limit vigorous exercise for the next 24 hours as this will increase blood pressure and may cause more bleeding from the extraction site.
 After the tooth is extracted you may feel some pain and experience some swelling.
 An ice pack or an unopened bag of frozen peas or corn applied to the area will keep swelling to a minimum.
 Take pain medications as prescribed.
 The swelling usually subsides after 48 hours.
 Use the pain medication as directed.
-Call the office at Colorado Springs Office Phone Number 719-599-0670 if the medication doesn’t seem to be working.
+Call the office at Pickle Prosthodontics Phone Number 719-599-0670 if the medication doesn’t seem to be working.
 If antibiotics are prescribed, continue to take them for the indicated length of time, even if signs and symptoms of infection are gone.
 Drink lots of fluid (nothing hot) and eat nutritious soft food on the day of the extraction.
 You can eat normally as soon as you are comfortable.
 It is important to resume your normal dental routine after 24-48 hours.
 This should include brushing and flossing your teeth at least once a day.
 This will speed healing and help keep your mouth fresh and clean.
 After a few days, you will feel fine and can resume your normal activities.
-If you have heavy bleeding, increased pain, continued swelling for 2-3 days, or a reaction to the medication, call our office immediately at Colorado Springs Office Phone Number 719-599-0670
+If you have heavy bleeding, increased pain, continued swelling for 2-3 days, or a reaction to the medication, call our office immediately at Pickle Prosthodontics Phone Number 719-599-0670